damaestro/openshift-community-git-ssh/README.md

 A cartridge to make it easier to build from git with the OpenShift Jenkins. **This method will only work if the git host you are connecting to has published SSHFP records and is using DNSSEC.**

 In short, cartridges may never write to ~/.ssh, so connecting to a git repo via ssh will fail with an error about the host key.
+(Host key verification failed.)

 This cartridge provides an executable called `git-ssh` and the `GIT_SSH` environmental variable to point at that executable.